furacca/brivez/README.md

 [1] Read the documentation.
 [2] The first time follow the checklist.
 [3] Run ./brivez_main.sh.
 [4] Done!

 Every sequence is analyzed by `Deepsig` which is looking for Signal Peptide; the positive matches undergo to `hmmsearch` analysis, creating a table with inside the domain described by the profile.hmm used.
-In the end every domain found in this way is extracted and saved inside the final output file.fasta.
+In the end every domain found in this way is extracted and saved inside the final output file.fasta (look at the flowchart).

 - **warning**: the tool strictly check if there are the domains described inside ~.hmm.<br>